Membership Geeks

 Keep a list of questions and inspiration for discussions

-After time this will change and your members will increasingly post new topics themselves; but until then you're going to come up with a continuous source of ideas for topics to discuss.
+After time, this will change and your members will increasingly post new topics themselves.
+But until then, you're going to come up with a continuous source of ideas for topics to discuss.

 To that end, using a tool such as Evernote or Trello to build an “idea bank” for discussions will prove invaluable.